nebari-dev/nebari-docs/docs/docs/get-started/quickstart.md

 :::caution Project naming conventions

 In order to successfully deploy Nebari, there are some project naming conventions which need to be followed.
-Bellow we summarize the format requirements for the most common cloud providers:
+Below we summarize the format requirements for the most common cloud providers:

 - Letters from A to Z (upper and lower case) and numbers are allowed;
 - Special characters are **NOT** allowed;